 The Xerox 820 was an 8-bit desktop computer sold by Xerox.
 The computer featured floppy disk drives for mass storage, and used the CP/M operating system.
 The design of the microprocessor board was a licensed variant of the Bigboard computer.

-Software: An example 820-II would come with a copy of CP/M 2.2, a diagnostic disk, a copy of MicroPro's WordStar suite, and Microsoft's BASIC-80.
+A typical 820-II came with CP/M 2.2, a diagnostic disk, a copy of MicroPro's WordStar suite, and Microsoft's BASIC-80.

 Comment on This Page

 Xerox 820-II Manuals: